Eaglw/Chemical_Engineering/Soft Matter/van der Walls forces.md

 ### Debye forces
 Caused by the interaction between a *permanent dipole* and a *temporary dipole*.
-This attractive force occurs when a polar molecule induces a dipole moment in an initially nonpolar molecule.
+This attractive force occurs when a polar molecule induces a dipole moment in an initially non polar molecule.
 The strength of this attraction is directly proportional to the polarizability of the molecule, which, in turn, is linked to its dimensions.
 <!--ID: 1698399778455-->

 ### Interaction between an ion and uncharged molecule